When it comes to email marketing, personalizing emails pays off. Think about it, who doesn’t like to get personalized mail?

 Emails Get 6 Times Higher Transaction Rates Thanks to Personalization

 What can personalization do for your email program’s profitability?
-Increase it substantially, according to the Experian Marketing Services’ 2013 Email Market Study:
+Increase it substantially, according to a study by Experian Marketing Services:

 - Personalized emails generated six times higher transaction rates and revenue per email compared to emails that were not personalized.

 - Personalized promotional emails had 29% higher unique open rates and 41% higher unique click rates.

 - Similarly, personalized triggered emails had 25% higher unique open rates and 51% higher unique click rates.

 - Personalized triggered email campaigns demonstrated more than 2 times the transaction rates of campaigns that were not personalized.

 - Personalized email subject lines from multichannel retailers had 37% higher unique open rates compared to emails without personalized subject lines.

 Similarly, a study by Campaign Monitor found that emails with personalized subject lines are 26% more likely to be opened.
 Campaign Monitor also showed that segmenting email campaigns to deliver more personalized content increased email revenue by a whopping 760%!